Taymeshow/Digitaley-Bootcamp/README.md

 ![](Customer_satisfaction.PNG)

-56.55% of customers are Neutral or dissatsified with Dano Ailine's services 43.45% of customers are satisfied Dano Ailine's services
+56.55% of customers are Neutral or dissatsified with Dano Ailine's services 43.45% of customers are satisfied Dano Airline's services

 ### Class Of Tickets:
 ![](Customer_class.PNG)